Cpt-Dingus/blog-page/docs/Radio/L band weather satellite reception guide.md

 - Have a [MetOp AHRPT](https://www.sigidwiki.com/wiki/METOP_Advanced_High_Resolution_Picture_Transmission_(AHRPT)) (Advanced High Rate Picture Transmission) broadcast which - unlike NOAA POES and METEOR-M HRPT - includes Reed-Solomon FEC to make sure your picture doesn't come out with grain.
 The broadcast also contains several more instruments and much more data, including 5 AVHRR channels at a 1.1 km/px quality as well as one IASI Imaging channel at 0.8 km/px.
 - The signal does not have a carrier wave or easily discernible bumps making it a bit harder to track, it presents as a jumpy signal on the FFT.

-> !WARNING! - As of 03/2025, MetOp B has been found to have a deteriorating modulator causing a significant hit to the expected AHRPT SNR.
-According to receptions by Lego11 and Aang23, there is an approximately 7 dB loss compared to the nominal status.
-This issue is visible when decoding at higher SNRs, the modulator starts to form an X shape instead of the correct OQPSK modulation.
+> !NOTE! - During 03/2025, MetOp B was found to have a deteriorating modulator causing a significant hit to the expected AHRPT SNR.
+According to receptions by Lego11 and Aang23, there was an approximately 7 dB loss compared to the nominal status.
+This issue was visible when decoding at higher SNRs, the modulator starts to form an X shape instead of the correct OQPSK modulation. <u>***As of 04/2025 the broadcast has seemingly returned to normal, but this should continue to be monitored.***</u>

 - Full resolution sample imagery: